M901 ITV

-The M901 ITV (Improved TOW Vehicle) is an American armored vehicle introduced into service in 1979, and designed to carry a dual M220 TOW launcher.
-It is based on the ubiquitous M113 Armored Personnel Carrier chassis.
+The M901 ITV (improved TOW vehicle) is an American armored vehicle introduced into service in 1979, and designed to carry a dual M220 TOW launcher.
+It is based on the M113 armored personnel carrier chassis.
 The M901 ITV is no longer in service with the United States Army, its primary user.

 Equipment

 The M901 ITV provides the crew and weapon system protection from small-arms fire and artillery fragments.
 The squad leader has a 270-degree range of view through the squad leader's periscope (SLP).
 The turret launcher has the capability for day and night acquisition and tracking of targets, and it provides firing coverages of 360 degrees in azimuth and +35 to −30 degrees in elevation.
 The ITV has stowage provisions for tripod-mounted TOW components configured so the ground system can be dismounted and set up in three to five minutes.
 In addition, the ITV is completely amphibious and is air transportable.
 It has the following characteristics: